 11. La Bandera Dominicana

 La Bandera Dominicana, or “la bandera” for short, is the national dish of the Dominican Republic.
-It literally means “The Dominican Flag” and refers to a lunchtime dish of rice, beans, and some type of meat.
+It literally means “The Dominican Flag” and refers to a lunchtime dish of white rice, beans, and some type of meat.

 La bandera gets its name from the colors of the Dominican flag.
 The white is represented by the rice while the red is represented by the beans, usually red kidney beans, cranberry, or pinto beans.
 Black beans, white beans, or pigeon peas (guandules) may be used as well.

 Nothing on the plate is ever blue but it’s represented symbolically by the meat.
-Chicken and beef are the most common but pork or fish may be used as well.
+Chicken like pollo guisado and beef are the most common but pork or fish may be used as well.
 Apart from these three main components, it’s often served with salad and side dishes like tostones, fritos maduros, or avocado.

 12. Pastelón de Platano Maduro

-Pastelón de platano maduro refers to a Dominican casserole made with ripe plantains, beef, tomato sauce, and cheese.
+Pastelón refers to a Dominican casserole made with ripe plantains, beef, tomato sauce, and cheese.
 The ingredients are layered like an Italian lasagna or Greek moussaka but instead of pasta or eggplant, it’s made with plantains.
 It’s arguably the second most popular dish made with plantains in the Dominican Republic, after mangú.

 Sancocho refers to a Dominican stew made with meat and root vegetables.
 It’s popular throughout Latin America where it exists in many variations and sometimes goes by different names.
 In the Dominican Republic, it’s considered by many to be a national dish.